-We agree with the majority and Judge Rader, not Judge Prost, on this point.
-His analysis did not take account of the prospect of what Judge Rader calls the "hold out" problem (what below we refer to as the "reverse hold-up" issue).
-For the FRAND system to work well, both sides have to engage in good-faith negotiations over licenses.
-We acknowledge Judge Prost's point that an accused infringer has the right to challenge the asserted patent for invalidity and non-infringement, but that strikes us as a separate
+We agree with the majority and Chief Judge Rader, not Judge Prost, on this point.
+Judge Prost's analysis did not take account of the prospect of what Chief Judge Rader calls the "hold out" problem (which we refer to as the "reverse holdup" issue).
+For the FRAND system to work well, both sides need to engage in good-faith negotiations over licenses.
+We acknowledge Judge Prost's point that an accused infringer has the right to challenge the asserted patent for invalidity and noninfringement, but that strikes us as a question separate from whether the accused infringer is acting in good faith if it refuses even to discuss the licensing issue.
+The court's ability to "increase the damages" to account for bad-faith negotiating behavior, while helpful in discouraging such behavior, does not strike us as a complete substitute.
+In our view, Judge Prost ignores the role of the availability of injunctive relief in bringing a reluctant licensee to the bargaining table to negotiate a portfolio license orcross-license.